c0wsaysmoo/plane-tracker-rgb-pi/README.md

 # Project Overview

-This project is based on [Colin Waddell](https://github.com/ColinWaddell/its-a-plane-python) work, with some additional features I’ve added.
+This project is based on [Colin Waddell's work](https://github.com/ColinWaddell/its-a-plane-python), with some additional features I’ve added.

 ## Clock Screen:
 - Displays time, date, current temperature, and a 3-day forecast.
--The current temperature color is based on the current humidity level on a gradient of white-blue.
+- The current temperature color is based on the current humidity level on a gradient of white-blue.
 - Time changes color at sunrise and sunset.
-- Date shows moon phases with a purple-to-white gradient.
+- The date shows moon phases with a purple-to-white gradient.
 It gradually becomes white on the right until the full moon, then fades white on the left as the moon wanes.
 - The display dims at predefined times, set in the config file.
 - You can switch between 12hr/24hr time and choose imperial or metric units.

 ## Flight Tracker Screen:
 - Displays the origin and destination airport codes, with distances to both airports.
 - Airport codes are color-coded based on the difference between the scheduled and actual departure times, as well as the scheduled and estimated arrival times.

   **Departure:**
   - 0-20 mins: Green
   - 20-40 mins: Yellow